4 Ways to Deal with Conversational Narcissism

 • Are there specific examples you can point out that can help your friend improve?

-It is important to note that this is a heartfelt, earnest way to deal with someone who has a conversational narcissist.
-No matter what the issue might be, it is challenging to bring up such sensitive issues to a friend.
-When you are ready to talk about this with your friend, you need to make it very clear.
+It is important to note that this is a heartfelt, earnest way to deal with someone who is a conversational narcissist.
+Regardless of the issue, it is challenging to bring up such sensitive issues to a friend.
+When you are ready to discuss this with your friend, you must make it very clear.

 Start by saying,

-“I would really like the pause this conversation for a minute to talk about something that has been bothering me for a while.”
+“I would really like to pause this conversation for a minute to talk about something that has been bothering me for a while.”

 Then, try to lay out the issues.
-The vast majority of people are going to realize that you are instantly going to talk about something that is important to you.
-Therefore, they should make it important to them as well.
+The vast majority of people will realize that you are instantly going to talk about something important to you.
+Therefore, they should make it essential to them as well.

-When you start to discuss this issue, you need to acknowledge the good parts of your friendship.
-Obviously, there is a reason why you still have a relationship with that person despite these issues.
+When discussing this issue, you need to acknowledge the good parts of your friendship.
+There is a reason why you still have a relationship with that person despite these issues.
 That way, the other person will not feel like he or she is under attack.

 4. Always Have an Exit Strategy

-A lot of people are going to make an effort to change this behavior if you give them the chance to do so.
+Many people will make an effort to change this behavior if you give them the chance to do so.
 Unfortunately, not everyone is going to respond this way.
-If the other person does not appear to respond to your efforts to convince them to change, you need to have an exit strategy.
+If the other person does not appear to respond to your efforts to convince them to change, you need an exit strategy.
 That way, you will be able to extricate yourself from the situation without harming your own mental or emotional health.

-If someone else truly will not stop talking, it is a one-sided friendship.
+It is a one-sided friendship if someone else does not stop talking.
 If that is the case, it is not a real friendship.
-In order to prevent a conflict from escalating between two people, you need to have an exit strategy.
+To prevent a conflict from escalating between two people, you need to have an exit strategy.
 You should quit while you are ahead.
 How can you do that?

 conversational narcissism in marriage | dating a conversational narcissist | conversational narcissism signs

-You need to have an exit strategy if the other person does not appear to respond to your efforts to convince them to change.
+You need an exit strategy if the other person does not appear to respond to your efforts to convince them to change.

-When you speak to that person, let them know that you care about them as a friend.
-Then, quickly let them know that the current state of your relationship is not good for you.
+When you speak to that person, tell them you care about them as a friend.
+Then, quickly let them know that the current state of your relationship is not suitable for you.

-Remind them that you have already tried to have a conversation with them about the way they are behaving when you speak to each other.
+Remind them that you have already tried to converse with them about how they are behaving when you speak to each other.
 Of course, you do not want to be rude to them.
 On the other hand, you do not want to sugarcoat the issue either.
-Instead, be straightforward, let them know how you are going to act moving forward, and let them know that you are trying to end the relationship.
+Instead, be straightforward, let them know how you are going to act moving forward and let them know that you are trying to end the relationship.

 If you are not excited about the relationship or the friendship, there is no reason to continue pursuing it.
-If you let them know you are ending the relationship because of their behavior during conversations, it may finally motivate them to change.
+Letting them know you are ending the relationship because of their behavior during conversations may finally motivate them to change.

 On the other hand, you do not need to stick around for this.
 Remember that it is not good for your mental or emotional health.
 If the conversation only goes in one direction, you are being used.
 This is not something you should subject yourself to.

-These are just a few of the many ways that you can effectively deal with conversational narcissism.
+These are just a few of the many ways to deal effectively with conversational narcissism.
 If you can put these strategies into practice, you can redirect the conversation effectively without ruining the relationship you may have with the other person in the conversation.

 Final Thoughts on Conversational Narcissism